google/zetasql/docs/operators.md

 case-sensitive.
 Wildcard searches are supported.
-[Semantic rules][semantic-rules-quant-like] apply, but in general, `LIKE` returns `TRUE` if a matching pattern is found, `FALSE` if a matching pattern is not found, or otherwise `NULL`. `NOT LIKE` returns `FALSE` if a matching pattern is found, `TRUE` if a matching pattern is not found, or otherwise `NULL`.
+[Semantic rules][semantic-rules-quant-like] apply, but in general, `LIKE` returns `TRUE` if a matching pattern is found, `FALSE` if a matching pattern isn't found, or otherwise `NULL`. `NOT LIKE` returns `FALSE` if a matching pattern is found, `TRUE` if a matching pattern isn't found, or otherwise `NULL`.

 + `search_value`: The value to search for matching patterns.
 This value can be a